-If you are an employee with a salary as your source of income, this head is applicable to you.
-Under this heading, all amounts are taken into consideration which counts as employee remuneration.
-However, remember that income will only be considered under this head if there is an employee-employer relationship between persons making and receiving payments.
+If you are a professional with a salary as your primary source of income, this head is primarily applicable to you.
+Under this heading, any compensation paid to you as employee remuneration, is accounted for.
+However, remember that income will only be considered under this head if there is an employee-employer relationship between the payee and the payer of such salary.

-The income under the salary head involves the employee’s advance salary, basic wages, pension, perquisites, gratuity, commission, annual bonus and any salary paid in advance, if applicable.
+The income under the salary head involves an employee’s basic wages, pension, perquisites, gratuity, commission, annual bonus and any salary paid in advance, if applicable.
 Upon adding the various components under this head, one can get their gross income.

-The second category falling under 5 heads of income includes income from house property.
+The second of the 5 heads of income includes income from house property.
 It accounts for all rental income earned by a taxpayer.
 Sections 22 to 27 of I-T Act, 1961 cover this income head in great detail.
-However, note that if a taxpayer’s house property is not available for rent, then the amount that the person would have received as rent if he/she had let it out, would be considered as taxable income under this head.
+However, note that if a taxpayer’s house has not been rented out, then the amount that the person would have received as rent if he/she had let it out, would be considered as taxable income under this head.

 This is a head under which tax is calculated on the basis of assumption.
 Moreover, tax is levied both on income earned from house property and commercial property.
 The different deductions that come under this head of income are standard deduction, deductions for home loan interest payment, and deduction for municipal tax.